 Those interviewed expressed their concerns over energy and water resources which will immensely be utilized during construction and operation phase.
-This also includes the underground water resources available in Makasembo area.
-The design architect and client indicated that the project will utilize borehole water to reduce the overconsumption of water supplied by KIWASCO.
+This also includes the underground water resources available in Dago Village.
+The design architect and client indicated that the project will utilize borehole water to reduce the overconsumption of water supplied by KIWASCO when it eventually connects.